-Bed bugs are parasitic insects that feed almost exclusively on human blood.
-As their name suggests, they live near their food sources and warmth, which is commonly in bedrooms around beds, bed frames, and end tables.
+Bed bugs are nocturnal parasitic insects that hide during the day most commonly in bedrooms around beds, bed frames, and end tables.

-A female bed bug can lay up to five eggs a day and as many as 300-500 eggs in her lifetime.
+A female bed bug will lay hundreds of eggs throughout her lifetime.
+The eggs are very small, only about 1 mm in length, and she can lay up to five eggs a day and as many as 300-500 eggs in her lifetime.

-She will produce a clear, sticky substance to attach each egg to the chosen surface, favouring cracks and crevices or rough surfaces.
+Female bed bugs will produce a clear, sticky substance to attach each egg to the chosen surface, favoring cracks and crevices or rough surfaces.

-Depending on the conditions, the eggs will hatch between seven to 12 days.
-A nymph will go through five stages before full maturity—each stage requiring a blood feeding, which takes approximately four weeks.
+Depending on the conditions, the eggs will hatch between 7 to 12 days.
+A nymph will go through five stages before full maturity—each stage requiring a blood-feeding, which takes approximately four weeks.

 Depending on the environmental condition and food source availability, bed bugs can live from months to years.